ezrasa/light-conmgr/README.md

 light-conmgr
 ============

-A lightweight wireless connection manager
+A lightweight wireless connection manager for embedded system.